shakna-israel/upscaler_analysis/Testing.md

 [//]: # (TODO: Framecount)

 On our test dataset, a version of the 1911 Epee Dual [^epeedual] was processed, at a scale of 300%.

 314 frames were examined.

+The size of each frame was originally 320x240, and was upscaled to 960x720.

 The exact command run was: